seauto/se.bot/README.txt

 #
 #	se.auto-bot
 #
-#	research project to demonstrate how to automatically manage
+#	research project to demonstrate how to automatically manage craigsList posting
+#	- automatically post new ads
+#	- automatically renew ads
-#	craigsList posting, esp flagging posts violating CL Terms of use
+#	- automatically flag other folks' (duplicate) posts in blatant abuse of CL Terms of Use
 #
 #
 # Original